-- (2) An order discharging a person subject to such a condition is referred to in this Act as "an order for conditional discharge", and the period specified in any such order as "the period of conditional discharge". - (3) Before making an order for conditional discharge the court shall explain to the offender in ordinary language that if he commits another offence during the period of conditional discharge he will be liable to be sentenced for the original offence.
+(2) An order discharging a person subject to such a condition is referred to in this Act as "an order for conditional discharge", and the period specified in any such order as "the period of conditional discharge".

-(4) Where, under the following provisions of this Act, a person conditionally discharged under this section is sentenced for the offence in respect of which the order for conditional discharge was made, that order shall cease to have effect.
+- (3) Before making an order for conditional discharge the court shall explain to the offender in ordinary language that if he commits another offence during the period of conditional discharge he will be liable to be sentenced for the original offence. - (4) Where, under the following provisions of this Act, a person conditionally discharged under this section is sentenced for the offence in respect of which the order for conditional discharge was made, that order shall cease to have effect.

-Commission of further offence.
+Commission of further offence

-9.-(1) If it appears to a judge or magistrate on whom jurisdiction is hereinafter conferred that a probationer or a person in whose case an order for conditional discharge has been made has been convicted by any court in Singapore of an offence committed during the probation period or during the period of conditional discharge and has been dealt with in respect of that offence the judge or magistrate may issue a summons requiring that person to appear at the place and time specified therein, or may issue a warrant for his arrest:
+9.-(1) If it appears to a judge or magistrate on whom jurisdiction is hereinafter conferred that a probationer or a person in whose case an order for conditional discharge has been made has been convicted by any court in Singapore of an offence committed during the probation period or during the period of conditional discharge and has been dealt with in respect of that offence the judge or magistrate may fix a hearing date to determine whether the person is in breach of a probation order and may at any time issue a summons requiring that person to appear at the place and time specified therein, or may issue a warrant for his arrest:

-Provided that a magistrate shall not issue such a warrant except on information in writing and on oath.
+Provided that a magistrate shall not issue such a warrant except on information in writing.